AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/atomchars2.md

 ---
 title: 'atom_chars/2'
+group: Terms
 predicates:
- - 'atom_chars/2' : convert between atoms and the list of characters representing the atom
+- {sig: 'atom_chars/2', desc: 'convert between atoms and the list of characters representing the atom'}
- - 'atom_codes/2' : convert between atoms and the list of character codes representing the atom
+- {sig: 'atom_codes/2', desc: 'convert between atoms and the list of character codes representing the atom'}
 ---
 `atom_chars/2` — convert between atoms and the list of characters representing the atom